Palaestra (mythology): Palaestra, lover of Hermes

-According to a story recorded by Servius, Palaestra was a daughter of the Arcadian king Choricus, and sister to Plexippus and Enetus.
+According to a story recorded by Servius, Palaestra was a daughter of the Arcadian king Choricius, and sister to Plexippus and Enetus.
 Her two brothers would wrestle each other, and their father, finding the sight of them wrestling to be of aesthetic value, made it into a sports game.
 Palaestra told about this to her lover Hermes; he liked the new game even more and, after making some improvements, introduced it to all people.
 Plexippus and Enetus learned from Palaestra that their invention had been divulged and reported the matter to Choricus.
 He got angry at his sons and ordered them to punish the thief.
 They found Hermes sleeping on a mountain and dismembered him, from which circumstance the mountain was believed to have been named Cyllene (a folk etymology based on the Greek κυλλός kyllos "crippled"), and the hermae had no arms.
 Hermes complained about this to Zeus and eventually had Choricus eviscerated and his remains collected in a bag.
 Still wishing to commemorate Palaestra, he made her name refer to the art of wrestling.

 There was also an alternate version, found in the Etymologicum Magnum: according to it Palaestra was the daughter of Pandocus, a man who lived at the crossroads of three paths and would kill all the passers-by until Hermes paid him a visit and suffocated him at the instigation of Palaestra.
 Two folk etymologies were based on this tale: one that derived the word πάλη palē "wrestling" from the name of Palaestra, and the other that considered the word πανδοκεία pandokeia "act or habit of welcoming every guest" to come from the name of Pandocus.